foamzou/nettop-line/README.md

 upx -3 -o nettop-line-3 nettop-line && mv nettop-line-3 nettop-line
 ```

+## Notice
+The program would drop the first output from nettop which was "dirty data"(For it was not really increase data).

+So, You do not need to drop the dirty data again

 ## Why wrap nettop
 If we want to get delta in/out traffic per process in our program, we can call `nettop`.